Acute Lymphoblastic Leukemia (ALL)

 premature forms of white blood cells called lymphocytes.
 These immature cells are

 called lymphoblasts, or just blasts.
-The condition is also known as acute lymphoblastic
+This cancer is also known as acute lymphoblastic

 leukemia.
 As the blasts grow, they can crowd out the normal cells in the bone marrow.

-This can lead to not enough of different types of blood cells.
+This can lead to not having enough of the different types of blood cells.

-People with ALL have too many lymphocytes in their blood, but these cells are not
+People with ALL have too many lymphocytes in their blood, but these cells aren't normal

-normal and don't help fight infection.
-In fact, people with ALL are more likely to
+and don't help fight infection.
+In fact, people with ALL are more likely to get infections

-cause fatigue.
-And they can have not enough platelets, which can lead to excess bleeding
+can have not enough platelets, which can lead to excess bleeding or bruising.

 ALL is a type of acute leukemia.
 This means it tends to grow quickly and needs to